Sepfourteen: Background

 The chesnut-coated colt was named in reference to Velasquez's birthday, September 14.
 He was trained by Tomasito Santos.

 Horse racing career

 Sepfourteen was already racing as a two-year-old in 2016.
 He later captured the Philracom Triple Crown title, winning all three races of the 2017 series.
 Ridden by jockey Alvin Guce, Sepfourteen became the eleventh horse to achieve the feat.
 He also won the 2018 Presidential Gold Cup.

 Sepfourteen was recognized at the 2019 Philippine Racing Commission (Philracom) Awards as the Top Earning Horse of the Year for the prize money he garnered the previous year.

+Stud record

+Sepfourteen only bred with 2 mares at the start of his breeding career, District One was the result of the breeding.
+She is a filly who won the 2025 Champion Three-Year-Old Filly of the Year and shared the Horse of the Year awards with Jungkook on the Philtobo 28th Gintong Hari Awards.